Welcome

 PGY-2 Cardiology Residency

-The PGY2 Cardiology resident will practice within the Department of Pharmacy in the Heart, Vascular and Thoracic Institute at the Cleveland Clinic Main Campus.
-Required rotations are clinical cardiology, coronary ICU, advanced heart failure/heart transplant, CVICU, Imaging, and Heart Failure ambulatory clinic.
-The resident can choose from a number of elective rotations to build and enhance competencies.
+The PGY-2 Cardiology resident will practice within the Heart, Vascular and Thoracic Institute at Cleveland Clinic main campus.
+Required rotations are clinical cardiology, coronary ICU, advanced heart failure/heart transplant, CVICU, imaging, and heart failure ambulatory clinic.
+Residents can select at least one elective rotation such as Emergency Medicine, Pediatric Cardiology, Pulmonary Hypertension, and Vascular Medicine.
+Other longitudinal learning experience includes emergency response course.

-The resident will complete a research project and a drug use evaluation or quality project, prepare a drug monograph and complete a manuscript.
-To assist with building research skills, the residents will participate in the residency research curriculum that takes place throughout the residency year.
-There are multiple opportunities to present in several settings as well as the opportunity to participate in the leadership program.
-The resident will participate in the on call program, clinical staffing 15 weekends (30 eight-hour shifts), working 1 major and 1 minor holiday, as well as participation in hospital committees.
+The resident will complete a research project, drug use evaluation/ quality improvement project, drug monograph and complete a manuscript.
+To assist with building research skills, the residents will participate in research curriculum throughout the year.
+Additional research resources include: staff statistician, statistical software, and grant funding through the department of pharmacy.
+There are multiple opportunities to present in the following settings: resident conference, APPE student lecture series, Cardiology Late breaking journal club, and critical care conference.
+The resident will participate in the on-call program (which includes participation in stroke response), clinical staffing 15 weekends (30 eight-hour shifts), working two Cleveland Clinic-recognized holidays, as well as participation in hospital committees.

 Contact